top of page

 Hughes, Julie B. lives in Manlius, NY with her husband and two children.
 She is the author of My Road: A Runner’s Journey Through Persistent Pain to Healing and Running Into Poetry: An invitation to be present on your path.
 You can find her week-day blog, Run to Write at: juliebhughes.substack.com.

 Vanessa Johnson is a griot (storyteller), playwright, actor, fiber artist, and instructor.
-Her performances, artwork, and plays tell the tales of Africa, the African-American experience, and social justice movements.
+Her performances, artwork, and plays tell the tales of Africa, the African American experience, and social justice movements.
 Her band Matie Masie transforms literary works into musical performances.
 Her program Griot Guides teaches youth the art of visual and performance storytelling.
-She is the artist in residence at the Matilda Joslyn Gage Foundation.
+She is an artist in residence at the Matilda Joslyn Gage Foundation.

 Judith McGinn CNY Branch past- President.
 She was a writer of fiction, memoirs, and poetry with a concentration on short fiction.
 Her work appears in the South Carolina Review, Cork Literary Review, Lun'Allure and The Brave, among others.
 (Recently deceased)